powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

 When the `ControlMode` of the converter is set to `P_PCC_DROOP`, the converter controls active power as in the `P_PCC` control mode for normal load flow, but when a security analysis in run, the converter controls the relation between DC Voltage and DC Power:
 $P_{DC} - P_{REF} = -k * (V_{DC} - V_{REF})$
+Where:
-Where $k$ is the droop coefficient of the actual droop segment.
+- $k$ is the droop coefficient of the actual droop segment.
+- $P_{REF}$ is the power which was calculated during the base loadflow, at DC side, so it is not equal to targetP which is the AC setpoint.
+It represents the operating point before the security analysis starts.
+- $V_{REF}$ is the DC voltage which was calculated during the base loadflow.
+The droop control is only used for P controlled converters, so they should not have a targetVdc.
+- $P_{DC}$ is the actual power at DC side during the security analysis, which is determined by Newton Raphson.
+- $V_{DC}$ is the actual DC voltage during the security analysis, which is determined by Newton Raphson.

-Each droop segment in the `DroopList` is defined with minimal and maximal voltage, and a droop coefficient.
+Each droop segment in the `DroopCurve` is defined with minimal and maximal voltage, and a droop coefficient.
 The actual droop segment should be the one which verifies:
 $V_{DC} \in [V_{min}, V_{max}]$ where $V_{DC}$ is the DC Voltage at converter's Terminals.